cloudfoundry/community/toc/rfc/rfc-draft-v2-app-manifests.md

 some of the future capabilities that could be enabled by v2 manifests.
 They are not currently possible with v1 manifests, so they would be new features only available with v2 manifests.
-These extensions are less-developed than the core v2 manifest design, and may change significantly, if they are implemented.
+These extensions are less-developed than the core v2 manifest design, and may change significantly prior to implementation.

 #### Merge State